VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 ### Source Tarballs and Repos

-The list of all software of MiniGUI is as follow:
+All software packages of MiniGUI are listed as follow:

 - MiniGUI core and components:
    * `libminigui`: MiniGUI Core.